marchelbling/marc.helbling.fr/content/post/2013-07-13-interviews.md

         1. replace accented characters with unaccented one;
         1. be tolerant with doubled letters i.e. "fuzzy" and "fuzy" should match.
 * revert the bits in an `int`.
-* given an integer array, write a method listing all combination *with repetition* of those intergers in order.
+* given an integer array, write a method listing all combination *with repetition* of those integers in order.
 (Note: we want all n^n combinations!
 The "in order" information is important.
 As I said, you should write an example:
 `[0, 1, 2] => [ [0, 0, 0], [0, 0, 1], [0, 0, 2], [0, 1, 0], [0, 1, 1], [0, 1, 2], [0, 2, 0], ...]`.
 You should see a pattern.
 This is a simple increment of numbers in base 3).